Our Solutions in Job Descriptions and Job Evaluation

 Different jobs have different contribution to turnover, profit, safety and quality.
 Some jobs are ‘worth’ more than others.
 But making decisions about relative value is complex.
 Formal job evaluation aims to make these decisions objectively.
 As a result job evaluation is used to set remuneration.
 Pay benchmarking then allows a link from the firm’s jobs to those in the labour market.

 There comes a time when a manager simply must engage in formal job design, job descriptions and job evaluation.
 Failure to do so risks disharmony in the organisation, low morale and ultimately low staff retention.
-Big progress can be made with small steps.
-Sound management can be simply achieved.
-But action is essential.

 It’s simple really.
 Get the wrong person in the wrong job and they’ll never succeed.